ow2-proactive/proactive-python-client-examples/README.md

 Please ensure the ProActive Scheduler is running and accessible, and that you have the required scripts and environments set up before executing these examples.

-## Advanced Examples

-The repository also includes a collection of advanced examples that demonstrate more complex use cases of the ProActive Scheduler, particularly focusing on machine learning workflows.
-These examples illustrate how to set up, configure, and execute sophisticated machine learning models and workflows using the ProActive Python client.
+## Leveraging Pre-built AI Tasks from Proactive AI Orchestration

+This section of the repository showcases advanced examples that leverage the powerful capabilities of the Proactive AI Orchestration platform, specifically utilizing tasks from the `ai-machine-learning` bucket.
+The `ai-machine-learning` bucket is a comprehensive collection of generic machine learning tasks, designed to facilitate the seamless composition of workflows for the learning and testing of predictive models.
+These tasks are highly versatile and can be tailored to meet specific requirements, enabling users to effortlessly integrate and execute sophisticated machine learning models and workflows.

+Each example demonstrates the practical application of these pre-built tasks, offering insights into how they can be customized and combined to create complex machine learning solutions.
+Whether you're looking to add new tasks or modify existing ones, the `ai-machine-learning` bucket provides a flexible framework that supports a wide range of machine learning activities, from data preprocessing and model training to evaluation and inference.

+For detailed information on how to customize the `ai-machine-learning` bucket to suit your unique needs, and to explore the full range of tasks and capabilities it offers, please refer to the [Proactive AI Orchestration User Guide](https://trydev2.activeeon.com/doc/PAIO/PAIOUserGuide.html).

 ### Machine Learning Workflows